0xceba/hide_crontab_carriage_return/README.md

 ### What is the tactic?

 A cron job in a crontab file can be hidden by inserting a carriage return character and a fake message.
-When a user's crontab is listed with `crontab -l`, the carriage return character will be interpreted so the message will be displayed instead of the cron job.
+When a user's crontab is listed with `crontab -l`, the carriage return character will be interpreted so the fake message will be displayed instead of the cron job.
 This is a simple trick which can be used to maintain persistence.

 ### Where did this come from?